Shar-gul/HowToCodable/README.md

-# HowToCodable
+# HowToDecodable
-A simple example on how to use codable to parse json into objects
+A simple example on how to use decodable to parse json into objects